Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 Severe maternal perineal trauma (3rd/4th degree tears)Higher risk than vacuumLower riskBlade dimensions in pelvis

 Per ACOG Guidelines at a Glance via Contemporary OB/GYN citing peer-reviewed obstetric literature, the rate of neurologic complications across all operative vaginal deliveries (forceps and vacuum combined) is approximately 1 in 220 to 385 infants.
 Notably, per the same source, peer-reviewed comparative studies have found that forceps deliveries were associated with reduced risk of adverse neurologic outcomes (seizure, intraventricular hemorrhage, subdural hemorrhage) compared with both vacuum extraction (odds ratio 0.60; 95% CI 0.40-0.90) and cesarean delivery (OR 0.68; 95% CI 0.48-0.97).
-This is important context: forceps does not produce more neurologic injury than the alternatives when properly performed which means forceps malpractice cases turn on whether the procedure met published standards, not on whether forceps was used at all.
+This is important context: forceps does not produce more neurologic injury than the alternatives when properly performed, which means forceps malpractice cases turn on whether the procedure met published standards, not on whether forceps was used at all.

 What Are the ACOG Standards for Forceps Delivery?